fubar2/gal_ansible/galaxy/roles/galaxyproject.postgresql/README.md

   will be backed up (this can be any format supported by rsync, e.g. `user@host:/path`).
 The most recent backup will be in a subdirectory named `current`.

-- `postgresql_backup_rotate`: Boolean, defaults to `true`, which will cause the `current` directory to be renamed prior to creating a new backup.
-If set to `false`, `current` will be deleted (this is useful if you are using snapshots or some other means to archive previous backups).

-- `postgresql_backup_local_dir`: Filesystem path on the PostgreSQL server where backup scripts will be placed and working WALs will be written prior to a WAL archive.
+- `postgresql_backup_local_dir`: Filesystem path on the PostgreSQL server where backup scripts will be placed.

 - `postgresql_backup_[hour|minute]`: Controls what time the cron job will run to perform a full backup.
 Defaults to 1:00 AM.